gilad-teller/ets2-telemetry-server/Telemetry.md

 #### date

-Date types are always serialized to [ISO 8601 ](http://en.wikipedia.org/wiki/ISO_8601)string in [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time) time zone.
-Counting starts from 0001 year when 1st January is Monday.
+Date types are always serialized to an [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) string in [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+Counting starts from year 0001 when 1st January is Monday.
 Example: "0001-01-05T05:11:00Z".

 If you want to convert date string to Javascript date object inside dashboard.js skin file you may use the following technique: